rootCircle/Pyretic/README.md

 ### Planned Features
 1. Include standard wizard functionality in the installer.
     - Show License, Readme file, and Permissions "demanded and asked" in the Wizard.
+    - Show Simplified License for supported License with an option to fetch complete license.
     - Support for app installation, uninstallation, and other features.
     - Support for creating Start Menu, Desktop Icons, and Taskbar Icons, if required or if the package didn't create one.
     - Give the user the power to install software without switching logins (for non-administrators).